-17.2.1.
+2.1.
 If you're not lucky enough to already own a home with sufficient space around it to develop, you may want to consider finding land yourself on which to build.

-neighbourhood to identify potential pockets of land which have yet to be developed.
+Nothing can beat a wander around your neighbourhood to identify potential pockets of land which have yet to be developed.
 Using this document as a guide to the types of sites which are typically available in Lewisham, look for gaps between houses, disused garages and outbuildings and scraps of under-used space on which you might be able to fit a home.